 4. Harriman State Park, New York

-For those who want to get out of the rat race of the city and appreciate the glory of mother nature, a trip to Harriman State Park is for you.
+A trip to Harriman State Park is a must for those looking to escape the city's rat race in favor of immersing themselves in the glory of mother nature.
 Worthy of more than a day trip from New York City, the park has 200 miles of hiking trails, beaches, camping areas, lakes, and a seemingly endless array of wildlife, offering the perfect respite from busy city life.

-5. The Catskills
+5. The Catskills, New York

-The best way to get here is to hop in the car for a 150-mile drive, which depending on the traffic and time of year can take you anywhere from two-and-a-half to four hours.
-The trip is richly rewarding, especially in fall, when the autumn leaves light up the mountain with their rich colors.
+The best way to get here is to hop in the car for a 150-mile drive, which, depending on the traffic and time of year, can take anywhere from two-and-a-half to four hours.
+The trip is richly rewarding, especially in fall, when the autumn leaves light up the mountains with their rich colors.

 If you are looking for scenic views, head to Overlook Mountain in Woodstock or the Minnewaska State Park Preserve in Kerhonkson.
 Here, you can hike or just relax and convene with nature.
-For those looking for a little more adventure, you can do the fastest and highest zipline tour at Hunter Mountain, or paddle out to the Hudson-Athens Lighthouse.
+For those searching for a little more adventure, you can do the fastest and highest zipline tour at Hunter Mountain, or paddle out to the Hudson-Athens Lighthouse.

-The Catskills are also filled with great places to eat as well.
-Depending on your mood, you can get everything from classic diner food like the Ambrosia Diner or enjoy fine dining with a French bistro twist at Bistro Brie and Bordeaux.
-There is a wide variety of properties available to fit all needs, from bed-and-breakfasts to high-end resorts.
+As for a place to rest your weary head, there is a wide variety of properties available to fit all needs, from bed-and-breakfasts to high-end resorts.
 A property that combines the best of both worlds is the Villa Vosilla in Tannersville.
 Don't be surprised if you're reminded of the cult hit Dirty Dancing during your stay.
 The décor will take you back, and the activities offered in the area are staggering.
 Horseback riding, canoeing, kayaking, paddle boats, fishing, hiking, mountain biking, golfing, and a list of festivals to mention a few!
 This family-friendly destination celebrates four generations of ownership.

-If you just want to relax and enjoy the river views, take a stroll to the waterfront, where you can enjoy biking and walking paths and plenty of green.
+If you just want to relax and enjoy the river views, take a stroll to the waterfront, where you can enjoy biking and walking paths and plenty of greenery to get that concrete out of your brain.
 You can also drive to the top of Mount Beacon by taking the incline road.
 This hour ride will give you breathtaking views, especially in the fall.

 7. Mohonk Mountain House-New Paltz, New York

 The Mohonk Mountain House in New Paltz, New York is a destination in itself.
-Architecturally it looks like a Victorian castle sitting on the banks of the Mohonk Lake.
-The grounds and amenities make for a stay where you'll never have to leave the property.
+Architecturally, it looks like a Victorian castle sitting on the banks of the majestic Mohonk Lake.
+The sprawling house grounds and amenities make for a stay so all-encompassing you won't ever have to leave the property.

 The fall is an especially beautiful time for a visit, and all visitors will find it hard to resist the many offerings from the award-winning spa menu.
 Several restaurants on the property offer extensive menus of delicious dishes featuring seasonal ingredients.
 Concerts, festivals, and cultural offerings keep the calendar busy all year long.